PiusLim373/opennav_docking/README.md

 During the docking approach, there are two options for detecting `isDocked`:
 1. We can check the joint states of the wheels if the current has spiked above a set threshold to indicate that the robot has made contact with the dock or other physical object.
-2. The dock pose is compared with the robot pose and `isDocked` returns true when the distance drops below the specified `docking_threshold`.
+2. The dock pose is compared with the robot pose and `isDocked` returns true when the distance drops below the specified `goal_distance_tolerance`.

 The `isCharging` and `hasStoppedCharging` functions have two options:
 1. Subscribing to a `sensor_msgs/BatteryState` message on topic `battery_state`.
 The robot is considered charging when the `current` field of the message exceeds the `charging_threshold`.